 These one-liner answers are pretty much available on the internet and you could also consult us by leaving a message if you have any confusion regarding these.

 - Type of Terrain: The terrain is another important factor as it is where most of the towings are done.
 The transmission overheating depends on the facts that will it terrain across the long and flat stretches of highway, or it will be across the urban area where the stop-and-go traffic happens regularly.
-The urban or hilly terrains are more likely to cause your engine to overheat and in such case, the transmission cooler needs to be an integral part for your vehicle to keep the transmission fluid cool enough.
+The urban or hilly terrains are more likely to cause your engine to overheat and in such cases, the transmission cooler needs to be an integral part for your vehicle to keep the transmission fluid cool enough.

 - Mounting Place: It is also important to install the transmission cooler in the right place in the vehicle as it has an impact on the efficiency of the cooling.

 Installing The Transmission Cooler

 After choosing the right cooler, now it’s time to get it installed.
 Transmission Oil Cooler kits generally come with all the necessary tools, hardware, and manuals to make it easier to install even for a DIY mechanic.

 First and foremost you need to find a spot to mount the cooler in the engine compartment.
 Since there is no specific place, you do have the room for research but two steps generally considered are – behind the bumper where it would not be that efficient as the airflow will not be enough.
-The other place is, in front of the radiator/air condition condenser which actually is the best place to mount the cooler as it can receive the sufficient amount of airflow and can also stay out of the debris like rocks.
+The other place is, in front of the radiator/air condition condenser which actually is the best place to mount the cooler as it can receive a sufficient amount of airflow and can also stay out of the debris like rocks.